drwetter/testssl.sh/doc/testssl.1.md

 ## OPTIONS AND PARAMETERS

 Options are either short or long options.
-Any long or short option requiring a value can be called with or without an equal sign '=' e.g. `testssl.sh -t=smtp --wide --openssl=/usr/bin/openssl <URI>` (short options with equal sign) is equivalent to `testssl.sh --starttls smtp --wide --openssl /usr/bin/openssl <URI>` (long option without equal sign).
+Any long or short option requiring a value can be called with or without an equal sign.
+E.g. `testssl.sh -t=smtp --wide --openssl=/usr/bin/openssl <URI>` (short options with equal sign) is equivalent to `testssl.sh --starttls smtp --wide --openssl /usr/bin/openssl <URI>` (long option without equal sign).
 Some command line options can also be preset via ENV variables. `WIDE=true OPENSSL=/usr/bin/openssl testssl.sh --starttls=smtp <URI>` would be the equivalent to the aforementioned examples.
 Preference has the command line over any environment variables.

 `<URI>` or `--file <FILE>` always needs to be the last parameter.